Self-Improving Robust Preference Optimization: Offline Solution for Optimizing Objective

-The optimization problem of Eq.~\eqref{eq:main-obj} is a non-trivial optimization problem that often requires solving a two-stage adversarial optimization problem through the game-theoretic approaches, which are often challenging and difficult to scale up, \citep[see e.g.,][for how we can use game-theoretic approaches/objectives to train LLMs]{munos2023nash,rosset2024direct,calandriello2024human}.
+The optimization problem of \eqref{eq:main-obj} is a non-trivial optimization problem that often requires solving a two-stage adversarial optimization problem through the game-theoretic approaches, which are often challenging and difficult to scale up, \citep[see e.g.,][for how we can use game-theoretic approaches/objectives to train LLMs]{munos2023nash,rosset2024direct,calandriello2024human}.
 Here, inspired by \citet{rafailov2023direct,azar2023general}, we aim at casting this complex optimization objective as a standard supervised learning problem that can be solved at scale given an offline pairwise preference dataset.
-To derive a practical algorithm for $\srpo$ we first notice that the inner-maximization in the objective function of Eq.~\eqref{eq:main-obj} can be solved in closed form as follows: \looseness=-1
+The main theoretical result of our work is then as follows